-There is an assignment due every week at the start of Friday's class.
-The specific homework problems to be solved will appear on my web site at the latest on the Friday before the homework is due.
-A representative selection of the problems on each assignment will be graded.
+Each week there will also be a written assignment to be handed in at the start of Wednesday's class.
+The written assignments will comprise more sophisticated problems, for example word problems or graphing exercises.
+The specific homework problems to be solved will appear on my course web site at the latest on the Wednesday before the homework is due.
 Solutions to selected homework problems will be posted on my website.